 "Neither did I!" the Doctor also took a step back, staring wild-eyed over the controls.

 "Doc-" Rose started, but wasn't able to finish, as the world turned upside-down, and Rose was thrown, at full force, into the side of the pod.

 She reached for the Doctor, grabbing his arm as he reached for her at the same moment.
 They clung to one another, reaffirming their grips.
-They were thrown from side to side, top to bottom, as they span for what felt like minutes.
+They were thrown from side to side, top to bottom, as they span for minutes.
 Then, as Rose's heart left her throat and plummeted into her stomach, they fell again, careening to a halt with a shattering crash.

 In it, the Doctor was arguing with Captain Jack, as it snowed outside the TARDIS doors.

 He was angry with Jack for blowing up the Chula spaceship.

 Rose winced, unable to move, only observe, blinking blearily.
 Everything was out of focus.